mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 make ie68-all
 ```

-The six IE `.ie68` binaries are committed as playable artifacts so users can
+The six IE `.ie68` binaries are committed in `ab3d2_source/` as playable
-download the repository and run them without first setting up the Amiga build
+artifacts so users can download the repository and run them without first
-toolchain:
+setting up the Amiga build toolchain:

 | Binary | Profile | SID fallback |
 |--------|---------|--------------|